 - the West Campus at 2795 37th Avenue,

 - the Mountain Campus at 32 Campus Drive, and

 - the Bitterroot Campus in Hamilton.

-The student support offices including Enrollment Services, Disability Services for Students, Financial Aid, Registrar, Career Services, Educational Opportunity (EOC), Outreach Programming Office, Academic Advising, and administrative offices are located at the East Campus.
-All business technology programs, applied computing and engineering technology programs, culinary arts programs, health professions programs, as well as a branch of the Mansfield Library, The Bookstore at the Missoula College, and a dining room are located on the East Campus.
-All industrial technology programs are located on the West Campus.
+The student support offices are located at the River Campus.
+All Business Technology programs, Health Professions programs, as well as a branch of the Mansfield Library, and a dining room are located on the River Campus.
+All Industrial Technology programs are located on the West Campus.

 Bachelor of Applied Science Degree Program

 A Bachelor of Applied Science (B.A.S.) degree is offered by the University of Montana - Missoula in collaboration with the Missoula College.
-The initial contact for information and degree planning for the B.A.S. degree is the Missoula College Academic Advising Center.
-This degree program is available for students who have completed an Associate of Applied Science degrees from accredited institutions and who wish to continue toward completing a baccalaureate degree.
+Students interested in the B.A.S. should contact the College of Humanities and Science Academic Advising office.
+This degree program is available for students who have completed an Associate of Applied Science degree from an accredited institution and who wish to continue toward completing a baccalaureate degree.
 For more information, see the Bachelor of Applied Science section of the catalog.

 Associate of Applied Science and Certificate of Applied Science Programs